-Running a business is no easy task, especially during a global health crisis, such as the situation we are currently facing.
-However, there is no need for businesses to panic, as there are measures owners can take to lessen the impacts of any crisis.
+Running a business is no easy task, especially during a global health crisis such as the situation we are currently facing.
+However, there is no need for businesses to panic, as there are measures owners can take to lessen the impact of any crisis.

 Luckily, with the advancement of technology, businesses are now, more than ever before, recovering from these hardships.
-Here are a few different technologies that companies might want to consider implementing to maintain their help carry out their everyday business practices.
+Here are a few different technology tools that companies might want to consider implementing to help carry out their everyday business practices.

-The rise of COVID-19 has been especially difficult for human resources departments to handle.
-As more companies convert to completely remote workforces, remaining connected with your human resources team can be difficult.
-Working fully remotely would have been nearly impossible 20 years ago, but with the advancement of technology, it is entirely doable today.
-If your HR department is spread thin during this difficult time, look into purchasing some human resources tools and software.
+The rise of COVID-19 has been especially difficult for human resource departments to handle.
+As more companies convert to completely remote workforces, remaining connected to your human resource team can be difficult.
+Working fully remotely would have been nearly impossible 20 years ago, but with the advancements of technology, it is entirely doable today.
+If your HR department has been spread too thin during this difficult time, look into purchasing some human resource tools and software.

-HR software will put all of your tasks under one convenient dashboard.
-HR software will help your team in many different ways, including:
+HR software will put all of your tasks under one convenient dashboard and can help your team in many different ways, including:

 - Time tracking and scheduling

 - Compensation review